Brian Schmetzer: Indoor

 Schmetzer moved again, this time to the San Diego Sockers.
 The Sockers had begun as an NASL franchise, but had twice spent the winter playing in Major Indoor Soccer League (MISL).
 With the collapse of the NASL, the Sockers moved permanently to MISL.
-During the next decade they dominated the indoor game racking up championships nearly every season.
+During the next decade they dominated the indoor league and won championships nearly every season.
 Schmetzer was with the Sockers for four seasons, winning an MISL title in three of them.

 Following the Sockers championship victory in 1985, San Diego loaned Schmetzer to F.C.
 Seattle of the Western Soccer Alliance.
 The team was created in 1984 after the Sounders folded to provide local and ex-NASL players an opportunity to play outside of local rec leagues.
 Jimmy Gabriel coached F.C.
 Seattle that season.
 Gabriel and Schmetzer would join up again when Schmetzer became head coach of the Sounders with Gabriel as his assistant.
 He was joined by his younger brothers Andy and Walt in 1985, signing with the club out of high school.
 While Schmetzer played as a midfielder with Seattle, he scored both goals in a 2–1 victory over Brazilian club Santos on June 8, 1985.
 In August 1988, Schmetzer moved to the Tacoma Stars.
-While there, he both played and he began his coaching career as an assistant coach with the Stars.
-He played for the St. Louis Storm of the MISL for the 1990–1991 season.
-At the end of the season, he retired; during his indoor career, Schmetzer played 415 matches and scored 67 goals.
+While there, he began his coaching career as an assistant coach with the Stars while also playing.
+Schmetzer played for the St. Louis Storm of the MISL for the 1990–91 season.
+At the end of the season in April 1991, he retired from playing; during his indoor career, Schmetzer played 415 matches and scored 67 goals.

 In 1994, he came out of retirement to sign a one-year contract with the expansion Seattle Sounders of the American Professional Soccer League.
 In 1995, he played for the Seattle SeaDogs of the Continental Indoor Soccer League at the age of 32, after being selected in the league draft.